chipsalliance/f4pga-v2x/README.rst

 .. code-block::

-   python -m v2x -o adder.pb_type.xml adder.v
+   v2x -o adder.pb_type.xml adder.v

 Or, to generate a model xml file, run

 .. code-block::

-   python -m v2x --mode model -o adder.model.xml adder.v
+   v2x --mode model -o adder.model.xml adder.v

 v2x expects the module name to be the same as the file name.
 If it is different, make sure to specifiy it with the ``--top`` argument.

 .. code-block::

-   python -m v2x --top BLOCK -o adder.pb_type.xml adder.v
+   v2x --top BLOCK -o adder.pb_type.xml adder.v

 Tests
 -----